snphillips/meeting-background-maker-client/README.md

 ### Getting Started

+This app assumes you have an aws s3 bucket to save images in.

 Follow the instructions to install the server first, then come back here to: https://github.com/snphillips/meeting-background-maker-server

 After you've set up the server, clone this repo: